timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 * **gobundle** - https://github.com/alecthomas/gobundle
 * **parcello** - https://github.com/phogolabs/parcello

-The main goal of this post is to help you sort through differences and features that you should be thinking about when choosing one of these libraries.
+The main goal of this post is to help you sort through differences and help you determine which features you should consider when choosing one of these libraries.

 # Separating the Wheat from the Chaff